crest-summit/summit-email-templates/proposal/approval/approver-action-needed.md

 Subject: [Summit] Approval Needed for Proposal ${proposal.identifier}

 <@wrap>
-Proposal ${proposal.identifier} awaits your kind and most generous approval for submission to the sponsor.
+Proposal ${proposal.identifier} awaits your approval for submission to the sponsor.
 </@wrap>

 Please sign in to Summit to review this proposal.